Vegan Toothpaste : Image of carrots

 If You’re Going Vegan, Get ORL

 Animal products appear in all sorts of places you wouldn’t expect and it’s not always clear what’s in something by reading a label.
 At ORL, we’re picky about what goes into our oral health products, which is why we proudly craft cruelty-free vegan toothpastes and mouthwashes.
 From our mouthwatering flavor profiles produced with 100% plant-based essential oils, through our tooth-fortifying vitamins and minerals, we’ve made the mindful decision to go vegan.
-If you have too, visit our online catalogue of vegan toothpastes and mouthwashes for the whole family and nourish your smile the way Mother Nature intended.
+If you have too, view all of our vegan toothpastes and mouthwashes and nourish your smile the way Mother Nature intended.